Amazon Fire Kids Pro tablet: Price, specs, and availability

 In addition to the Fire HD 10 tablet refresh unveiled today (April 27), Amazon also announced a new Fire tablet series aimed at preteens who are too old for the company's current kids tablets, but too young for full-fledged devices.

-The Amazon Fire Kids Pro tablets for kids aged 6 to 12 years old will offer more flexibility and freedom, while still allowing parents to monitor and limit what their children can see.
+The Amazon Fire Kids Pro tablets for kids aged six to twelve years old will offer more flexibility and freedom, while still allowing parents to monitor and limit what their children can see.
 Here's what we know so far about the Fire Kids Pro, which starts at $99.

 - Best tablets